stylekit/stylekit.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 ## Pros:

 - AppCode edits your xcode .xcodeproject file when moving files.
 Everything is perfectly mirrored.
 This is worth its weight in gold alone.
 My projects are going to be so organized.
 - AppCode can rename symbolically 🏆.
 Meaning it can rename a function and globally change every reference in your entire codebase to the new name.
 - Building an app works, .frameworks seems to work.
 - MY entire complicated "Ultimate SPM workflow" worked out of the box just adding the project folder to AppCode
+- It's fast.
+Unlike xcode

 ## Cons:
 - It's Eclipse.
 It's java.
 - TextExpander doesn't work, will try to find a solution for this!
 - XCode Tree-view collapses if you do something in AppCode.
 - Sometimes the AppCode icon jumps up and down with a green ✅ sign.
 I presume its updated, but no info in the app 🤔
-- Way too many prefrence options, which is often the case with Eclipse/java based apps.
+- Way too many preference options, which is often the case with Eclipse/java based apps.
 Less is more.
 Hide the advance stuff please.
 80/20 rule?
-The prefs that are used alot, highlight these then hide the prefs that isnt used much.
+The prefs that are used a lot, highlight these then hide the prefs that isn't used much.

 ## Top AppCode key-combos